ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/03-interfaces.md

 Also note that the method signatures in an `Interface` declaration _do not have access modifiers_.
 This is because the whole purpose of defining an interface is to signify methods _that can be used by other code_.
 In other words, `public` access is implied by including the method signature in the `Interface` declaration.

 This `Interface` can then be implemented by other classes by listing it after the class name, after a colon `:`.
-Any `Class` declaration implementing the interface _must define public methods thats signatures match those were specified by the interface_:
+Any `Class` declaration implementing the interface _must define public methods whose signatures match those were specified by the interface_:

 ```javascript
 /// <summary>A class representing a kangaroo</summary>